sta210-sp20/website/content/syllabus.md

 ### Regrade Requests

-Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned.** Due to the time consuming nature of regrades, requests submitted later will not be regraded.
-Requests will be honored if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
-Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.
-Therefore, you should attend office hours to ask a member of the teaching team about your grading feedback before submitting a regrade request.
+Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned; requests submitted later will not be considered.** You shoud only submit a regrade request if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
+You should not submit a regrade to dispute the number of points deducted for an incorrect response. *Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.*

-No grades will be changed after the final project presentations.

-*Note: Grades can only be changed by the Professor Tackett.
+Due to the time consuming nature of responding to regrade requests, you should attend office hours and ask a member of the teaching team about the feedback before submitting the request When you submit a request, please indicate which member of the teaching team you spoke with. *Note: Grades can only be changed by the Professor Tackett.
 Teaching Assistants cannot change grades on returned assignments.*

+**No grades will be changed after the final project presentations.**

 <br>
 <br>

 ### Technology

 Cell phones and other electronic devices should be turned off or put on silent during class.
-When you use a laptop, tablet, or comparable device, you should ensure that the volume set to mute and the device is only used for class purposes.
+When you use a laptop, tablet, or comparable device, please ensure that the volume set to mute and the device is only used for class purposes.
 In general, you should focus on the class discussion/activity at hand and refrain from engaging in other work or outside activities.